Meet & Greet

 “Archive of the workers,” Roderick elucidated, spilling the contents of one box onto an imposing roll-top desk.
 “Linden Hall was purchased by the United Steelworkers in ’75.
 Excruciating decisions were made here during contract negotiations.
 The world waited while suits on both sides of the table – steel industry execs vs. labor leaders – tried to read one another’s minds on this very spot.”

-Old copies of the McKeesport Daily News, Business Week, Steel Labor, Wall Street Journal yellowed visibly under his care-worn fingers.
+Back issues of the McKeesport Daily News, Business Week, Steel Labor, Wall Street Journal yellowed visibly under his care-worn fingers.

 “You’re surprised?
 No, I wasn’t our crowd’s most bookish member.
 But recently I had a revelation.
 Come.”